Highland: Highlands internationally

 The highlands in Australia are often above the elevation of 500 m.
 These areas often receive snowfall in winter.
 Most of the highlands lead up to large alpine or sub-alpine mountainous regions such as the Australian Alps, Snowy Mountains, Great Dividing Range, Northern Tablelands and Blue Mountains.
 The most mountainous region of Tasmania is the Central Highlands area, which covers most of the central-western parts of the state.
 Many of these areas are highly elevated alpine regions.

 The Ozarks cover nearly 120000 km2, making it the most extensive highland region between the Appalachians and Rockies.
 This region contains some of the oldest rocks in North America.

 The spine of the mountains stretches across the island of New Guinea, forming the densely populated highlands of Papua New Guinea, and the Highland Papua, Indonesia.

 The Central Highlands of Sri Lanka are rain forests, where the elevation reaches 2,500 m (8,200 ft) above sea level.
 The Sri Lanka montane rain forests represent the montane and submontane moist forests above 1,000 m (3,300 ft) in the central highlands and in the Knuckles mountain range.
 Half of Sri Lanka's endemic flowering plants and 51 percent of the endemic vertebrates are restricted to this ecoregion.

 The highlands of Iceland cover about 40% of the country and are mostly inhospitable to humans.
 They are generally considered to be any land above 500 m.

 The mountainous natural region of the Thai highlands is found in Northern Thailand.

-The Cameron Highlands is a highland area and hill station in Northern Malaysia.
+The Cameron Highlands is a highland area and hill station in Pahang, Malaysia.